HTTP 4xx error scenarios

 }

-1. Recheck product availability via the [/accommodations/availability](accommodations/availability endpoint.
+1. Recheck product availability via the [/accommodations/availability](/demand/docs/open-api/demand-api/accommodations/accommodations/availability) endpoint to refresh the current status of the products.

 Important

-Avoid relying solely on cached availability data.
+Avoid relying solely on stored availability data.
 Consider hiding unavailable products from your user interface.

 **Description** - The request format is not supported or the body request is missing.